-Indiana published a "notice of proposed rule making" on January 2, 2024.
-The proposed new rules will impose incredibly strict standards for personal service agreements to qualify for Medicaid eligibility purposes.
-This will make Indiana the hardest state in the United States to pay for a caregiver to keep Mom or Dad out of the nursing home.
-Among other strict standards, the new rules require the agreements to be notarized, and impose stringent record keeping requirements.
-Please see our website at www.dhblaw.com for additional details.
+Indiana published a "notice of proposed rulemaking" on January 2, 2024.
+The new rules are for all PathWays Medicaid applications filed on or after August 8, 2024.
+The new rules impose incredibly strict standards for personal service agreements to qualify for Medicaid eligibility purposes.
+This will make it very difficult to pay for personal care services by a friend or family member without incurring Medicaid penalties.
+As a result of this change, Indiana may have the most stringent qualification requirements for personal service agreements in the entire United States.
+Among other strict standards, the new rules require the agreements to be notarized and impose stringent record keeping requirements.
+Please see us for proper documentation if you need to hire a caregiver for a loved one.